shackcrack007/hybrid-attacks-course-template/README.md

 4. repeat 1-3 for the **other VM**

 * you might see errors here and there - ignore them

-* when done, turn off the VMs, see you when the course starts!
+5. Verification:
+    1. RDP to each VM using your **```YOURDOMAIN\user1```** and your chosen password

-5. look at c:\lab\LabSetupResults.txt and make sure all is installed properly, if something isn't then manually install it
+    2. look at c:\lab\LabSetupResults.txt and make sure all is installed properly, if something isn't then manually install it
+    3. turn off the VMs, see you when the course starts!

 ### 4. Prepare local machine